Newcastle Brown Ale

 Newcastle Brown Ale is a brown ale, originally brewed in Newcastle upon Tyne, England.
 It was launched in 1927 by Colonel Jim Porter after three years of development.
 The 1960 merger of Newcastle Breweries with Scottish Brewers afforded the beer national distribution, and UK sales peaked in the early 1970s.
 The beer underwent a resurgence in the late 1980s and early 1990s with student unions selling it.
 Brewing moved in 2005 from Newcastle to Dunston, Tyne and Wear, and in 2010 to Tadcaster.
 In 2017, the Heineken Brewery in Zoeterwoude, Netherlands, also began production.
-Starting 2019, it has also been brewed by Lagunitas Brewing Company in Petaluma, California, and Chicago, Illinois, for the American and Canadian market, however the original product has also been available again starting in 2025.
+Between 2019 and 2024, Heineken's Lagunitas Brewing Company brewed a revised recipe for the American and Canadian markets, but the change was unpopular and Heineken resumed importing the original.

 Newcastle Brown Ale is perceived in the UK as a working-man's beer, with a long association with heavy industry: the traditional economic staple of the North East of England.
 In export markets, it is seen as a trendy, premium import, being predominantly drunk by the young.
 It was one of the first beers to be distributed in a clear glass bottle and is most readily associated with this form of bottle in the United Kingdom.